FluxML/fluxml.github.io/tutorials/_posts/2020-09-15-deep-learning-flux.md

 ## Arrays

 The starting point for all of our models is the `Array` (sometimes referred to as a `Tensor` in other frameworks).
-This is really just a list of numbers,which might be arranged into a shape like a square.
+This is really just a list of numbers, which might be arranged into a shape like a square.
 Let's write down an array with three elements.

 ```julia
 x = [1, 2, 3]